Article by Peter Fear, The Scuba Doctor — July 2005

 The reason for this project is so that larger container ships with deeper draughts carrying more containers can enter the bay and some container ships already visiting, can do so fully loaded.

 Did you know the entrance to Port Phillip is narrow with a bay of huge volume, filling and emptying like a bottle, creating strong flows at the neck.
 It is this, along with the underwater topography that gives us our unique marine environment.
-An environment so special that the State government recently created several Marine reserves in the area to protect this enviroment which they so proudly boasted and promoted.
-Remember the television add campaign telling us what great fella's they are protecting this area.
+An environment so special that the State government recently created several Marine reserves in the area to protect this environment which they so proudly boasted and promoted.
+Remember the television add campaign telling us what great fellas they are protecting this area.

 The removal of reef in the entrance has the potential to dramatically affect the level of water in the bay and the duration and timing of slack water.
 Consultants commissioned by the Channel Authority claim their studies indicate the level of water in the bay will only increase by a maximum of 1 cm, but nobody can predict the effects of nature.